Sharadh/sharadh.github.io/_posts/2021-07-17-microalignments.md

 Instead of relying on stronger process, let's get cross team partners into a (slack) room together, tell them it's their responsibility to be on the same page as they work on things, and leave them to it.
 When we apply too much structure to software development, we risk subtly absolving developers of the responsibility to collaborate effectively.
 I think the more appropriate approach is to give them the responsibility but empower them with techniques that help.

-Zooming out, I think this is a good example of one of my guiding principles: _put the pain where it belongs_.
+Zooming out, I think this is a good example of one of my guiding principles when building teams: _put the pain where it belongs_.
 Who owns the scrum of scrums?
 Typically, the TPM does - and on that person falls the responsibility of knowing what every engineer is _actually_ doing, translating across teams, and aligning ideas.
 When the TPM owns collaboration, the engineers don't have skin in the game and don't feel the pain of a lack of collaboration muscle.
-They never need to get better at popping idea bubbles, and the organization compensates for this by investing even more resources.
+They never need to get better at popping idea bubbles, and the organization compensates for this by investing even more resources in helping them.

 ## Summary
 In this post, I wrote about my approach to building alignment, which is perhaps the most important part of my job.
 I like to apply Agile techniques in collaboration, and this leads to frequent microalignments.
 This technique helps me scale, and also helps the organization build [connective tissue][updates].